rochards/learning-cs/go-language/README.md

     - **update**: update a transaction;
     - **delete**: delete a transaction;
     - **summary**: show the total income and expenses and also the net balance.
+- :file_folder: `04-clt-deductions` -> a simple project that calculates the salary deductions according to Brazilian labor law (CLT - Consolidação das Leis de Trabalho).
+This project uses the contribution rates for 2024:
+    - **INSS (Instituto Nacional do Seguro Social)**: [link for the contribution rates in 2024](https://www.gov.br/inss/pt-br/assuntos/confira-as-aliquotas-de-contribuicao-ao-inss-com-o-aumento-do-salario-minimo)